opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 ```

 Follow the prompts to perform the following actions:
-- Auto-create an execution role (or specify an existing one)
+- Auto-create an execution role (or specify an existing one).
-- Auto-create an ECR repository (or specify an existing one)
+- Auto-create an ECR repository (or specify an existing one).
-- Select your `requirements.txt` file
+- Select your `requirements.txt` file.
-- Configure the OAuth authorizer with the discovery URL and client ID
+- Configure the OAuth authorizer with the discovery URL and client ID.

-### Deploying to AgentCore runtime
+### Deploying to AgentCore Runtime

 Deploy your MCP server: